doctore/AngularJSModelLayer/README.md

     }

     /**
-     * Returns TRUE if the current locker has not been saved on "server side" yet, FALSE otherwise.
+     * Returns TRUE if the current order has not been saved on "server side" yet, FALSE otherwise.
      *
      * @return {boolean}
      */